thednainus/sarscov2simulations/README.md

 # Updated on 6 February 2023:
 #If you are using the new apple M1/M2 chip, you can getting an error related to gfortran to compile/install phydyn R,
-#you can have a look at the instructions described [here](https://github.com/RubD/Giotto_site/issues/11),
+#you can have a look at the instructions described at https://github.com/RubD/Giotto_site/issues/11,
 #update gfortran as explained in the link and then try to install phydynR again.
 It should solve the problem.